JackPikatea/pikatea-documentation/docs/AssemblyGuides/the-richard-macropad-kit-assembly-guide.md

 ![](/assets/Richard/Insert image)

 ## Done
 That's it!
 You've built The Richard Macropad.
-Head over to the [user guide](/Richard/#programming-and-usage) for instructions on programming and usage
+Head over to the [programming guide](/programming.html) for instructions on programming and usage